daniel-g/happy-friday/README.md

 # Heads up

-There is an error in the data output on how the second task is assigned.
+There is an error in the data output.
 Here is the good one:
 ```
 SCHEDULE
 ----------------------------------------